Final report for NENH17-001

 3:00 close and feedback on future trainings

-Participant feedback has shown that trainees are still lacking in some skills areas.
+Participant feedback has shown that trainees are still lacking in some skill areas.
 They recognize some of these skills will come with practice of raising queens within their own apiaries, but recognize they could use some review of material that was covered during the initial course.
-Participants have requested additional trainings in the form of 3, 1-hour webinars to be conducted over the winter months in preparation for the 2020 queen rearing season.
+Participants have requested additional trainings in the form of 3, 1-hour webinars to be conducted over the winter months in preparation for the 2020 queen production season.
 NH state coordinators have begun work to meet this request.
+A winter webinar series was set up and delivered over three weeks in February 2020.

 5 trainees will collect data and information on their released queens.
 NH SARE State Coordinator will develop a standard form for each bee sold to collect this data, including winter survival rate, mite load, pest and disease resistance, queen aggressiveness, brood pattern and swarming tendency.
 (October 2019-Sept 2020).